HappyM0f0/surfs_up/README.md

 ## Summary:

-Analyized months show temperature deference between Dec and June do not vary greatly and is typical surfing weather requiring no wetsuit as reported by [Perfect Wetsuit](https://perfectwetsuit.com/guide/wetsuit-thickness-and-temperature-guide).

-This idea weather can assist with the success of a Surf/Icecream shop.
+Analyzed months show temperature differences between Dec and June do not vary greatly, and 71 degrees or more is typical surfing weather requiring no wetsuit or just a 1-2mm top as reported by [Perfect Wetsuit](https://perfectwetsuit.com/guide/wetsuit-thickness-and-temperature-guide).
+This ideal weather can assist with the success of a Surf/Icecream shop as it requires less to start surfing, increase the chances of interested customers both young and old.

-We can look at percepitation for these monthes as this will also effect the shop
+Further expansion of the code could include precipitation data for these months, which would be the most significant barrier to customer traffic.

 ```python
 # find and filter percepitation for the month of June
 session.query(Measurement.prcp).filter(func.strftime("%m", Measurement.date) == "06")
 ```
-The large difference in counts can be resolved by selecting a specific station (preferred the most active).
-This will reduce the overall count number but bring them closer in range.
+The significant difference in counts may bias the existing data.
+Selecting a specific station (preferred the most active) will reduce the overall count number but bring them closer in range, reducing bias.

 ```python
 # filter to station to most active station